bacintom/WowFileTools/README.md

 # WowFileTools
-Tools to help users of the Sparkmaker 3d printer.
+Unofficial tools to help other users of the Sparkmaker 3d printer.

 - `estimate_print_time.py`: estimates printing time of the wow file.
 (Sum of layer print time and platform motion time, when speed is defined)
 - `view_wow.py`: displays a wow file as voxels in 3d.
 Warning: needs a lot of RAM and maybe a good graphics card...